 “Do they really not see what we do?
 Or are they ignoring Christ’s teachings or somehow think they don’t apply in this instance?”

-Faith can easily get mixed with culture, wherever and whenever Christian faith exists.
-Sometimes – particularly for people who grow up in the church – faith grows up alongside culture in ways that tangle and diverge, until it’s difficult to tell what is distinctly Christian and what is cultural value.
+Faith easily gets mixed with culture, wherever and whenever Christian faith exists.
+Sometimes – particularly for people who grow up in the church – faith grows up alongside culture in ways that tangle and diverge, until it’s difficult to tell what is distinctly Christian and what is a cultural value.
 A Christian growing up in the Pacific Northwest may automatically assume that air quality is a basic concern for people of faith.
-A Catholic Christian growing up in South America may have folk religion tied in closely with the images of saints propped on a table.
+A Catholic Christian growing up in South America may have folk religion tied closely with the images of saints propped on a table.
 A Christian missionary may assume an African man with four wives should divorce three of them – until the missionary discovers that this has pushed three women into prostitution.
 Then, the missionary says, when you become a Christian, keep your wives – but don’t add more.

-Peoples’ values may come from many places, often automatically translated in culture without ever questioning them.
+Values come from many places, often automatically translated in culture without ever questioning them.
 Sometimes, our values come from places other than our faith.

 Where do your most deeply held values come from?